erick-sudo/weather-app/README.md

 ****
 To get the app loading blogs information, fire up the json server on port 8001.

-T0 fetch blogs from the json-server:
+To fetch blogs from the json-server:
 ```
     useEffect(() => {
     fetch('http://localhost:8001/blogs')